enviodev/local-hyperrpc/proxy-hyperrpc-benchmarks/raw-latency-script/README.md

 The results.txt file displays this as a table for each rpc method with the average time in milliseconds for each rpc endpoint.

-The script uses the native node-fetch library and makes the following request (eth_getLogs of USDT transfers)
+The script uses the native node-fetch library and makes the following requests

+## eth_getLogs

+(eth_getLogs of USDT transfers)

 ```json
 {